EdvardasDlugauskas/cosmos-voter/readme.md

 # voter

+A modified version of the tutorial https://tutorials.cosmos.network/voter/.
+I have added a mechanism to return the paid coins if the creation of a poll was failed.
+Previously the coins would be consumed even if the creation of a poll failed.

 **voter** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).

 ## Get started